VitoMinheere/advent_of_code/README.md

-# advent_of_code_2021
+# advent_of_code
-Advent of code 2021 in Go
+Repo for my Advent of Code submissions

-My attempt at Advent of Code 2021 while also learning some Go on the go
+Working mainly with Python but dabbling into some other languages as well.